top of page

 As my mom used to say, “It don’t take all that to be with someone.”

-With all that in mind, try to understand how your loved one processes their reality.
+With all that in mind, try to understand how your loved one process their reality.
 Be a patient listener for as long as you can, help brainstorm solutions, and accept that your advice might not be acted on right away.
 Change often takes time.

 Most importantly, protect your own mental health while loving and supporting them.